What is Black Tuesday?

-Preceding the Market Crash
+Preceding the Black Tuesday Market Crash

 The 1920s (also known as “The Roaring Twenties”) were characterized by dynamic economic and socio-cultural growth around the world.
 The world was recovering from the devastating consequences of World War I, and the population was spending more on consumer goods and boosting economic growth.

-The United States, which suffered significantly less than major European countries during the World War I, became the largest economy in the world.
+The United States, which suffered significantly less than major European countries during World War I, became the largest economy in the world.
 The US successfully transferred its economy to peacetime conditions.
-Relatively new industries, such as automobile production, film, and radio industries, and the introduction of mass production, fueled consumer spending and the subsequent economic expansion.
+Relatively new industries, such as automobile production, film and radio industries, and the introduction of mass production, fueled consumer spending and the subsequent economic expansion.

 The 1920s were also distinguished by constant growth in the stock market.
 There was a strong public sentiment of an almost perpetual economy and stock market expansion.
 Amid the economic surge, the stock market’s growth was partially encouraged by speculation.
 Speculative activities, exacerbated by enormous borrowing carried out to fund the trading of stocks, resulted in the big bubble.

 By the end of the 1920s, economic growth slowed down.
-As there was no support for the further expansion of the stock market, it was only a matter of time when the crash would occur.
+As there was no support for the further expansion of the stock market, it was only a matter of time before the crash would occur.